 How much will an adoption cost me/is it free?

-Likely, you will not have to take care of most of your own costs.
+Likely, you will not have to pay for most of your own costs.
 Often it is the adoptive family or financial assistance from the agency that will pay your medical bills.
 You need to discuss this specifically with whatever agency or adoption professional you choose.
-Financial help could mean legal fees, living expenses, medical bills, counseling fees, etc.
+Financial help could include legal fees, living expenses, medical bills, counseling fees, etc.

 What if the birth father is against an adoption?